4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 **Dimensionality reduction** is a technique used to reduce the number of features or variables in a data set.
 The main objective of this model is to simplify the representation of the data while maintaining as much relevant information as possible.

 In many data sets, especially those with many features, there may be redundancy or correlation between variables, which can make analysis and visualization difficult.
-Dimensionality reduction addresses this problem by transforming the original data into a lower dimensional space, where the new variables (called **principal components** or **latent features**) represent a combination of the original variables.
+Dimensionality reduction addresses this problem by transforming the original data into a lower-dimensional space, where the new variables (called **principal components** or **latent features**) represent a combination of the original variables.

 There are two main approaches to dimensionality reduction:

-- **Principal Component Analysis** (**PCA**): Is a linear technique that finds the directions of maximum variance in the data and projects the original data into a lower dimensional space defined by the principal components.
+- **Principal Component Analysis** (**PCA**): Is a linear technique that finds the directions of maximum variance in the data and projects the original data into a lower-dimensional space defined by the principal components.
 The objective is to retain most of the variance in the data while reducing the dimensionality of the data.
 - **Singular Value Decomposition** (**SVD**): A mathematical technique used to factorize a data matrix into three components: which are then used to reduce the dimensionality.

 There are many reasons why we would want to use this type of model to simplify the data.
 We can highlight:

-1. **Data simplification and visualization**: In data sets with many features, dimensionality reduction makes it possible to simplify the representation of the data and to visualize them in lower dimensional spaces.
+1. **Data simplification and visualization**: In data sets with many features, dimensionality reduction makes it possible to simplify the representation of the data and to visualize them in lower-dimensional spaces.
 This facilitates the interpretation and understanding of the data.
 2. **Noise reduction**: By reducing dimensionality, redundant or noisy information can be removed, which can improve data quality and the performance of machine learning models.
 3. **Computational efficiency**: Feature-rich datasets may require increased computational and memory capacity.
 Dimensionality reduction can help reduce this complexity, resulting in faster training and prediction times.
 4. **Regularization**: In some cases, dimensionality reduction acts as a form of regularization, avoiding overfitting by reducing the complexity of the model.